Unleash the Debate: Does an E-Collar Count as a Leash?

 Conclusion

 So, does an e-collar count as a leash?
-Absolutely not.
+Not.
 An e-collar can be a great tool for dog owners, but it is essential to remember that it should not be used as a replacement for a leash.

-When there are no other options available, it should only be used under the supervision of a trained professional.
+When no other options are available, it should only be used under the supervision of a trained professional.

 Also, e-collars should never be used for extended periods or punishment for correction.
 They should only be used to help train dogs and to help them learn how to respond to commands.